 Enforcement action will be taken if you do not seek consent for the works, consent is not given or we deem the works to sub standard.
 No works should begin until consent has been granted and any associated conditions have been discharged.

-Any works near, on or under an ordinary watercourse may require ordinary watercourse consent from Surrey County Council.
+Any works that affect the flow of an ordinary watercourse may also need consent from Surrey County Council.

 What happens next?